michaelmcandrew/arch-install/README.md

 ## Boot loader

 Configure the UEFI bootloader.

-If you are interested in how UEFI works, then this is a great resource: https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/.

 Install the systemd-bootloader with `bootctl --path=/boot install`.
 This copies the systemd-boot binary to the EFI System Partition here: /boot/EFI/systemd/systemd-bootx64.efi and also here: /boot/EFI/Boot/BOOTX64.EFI (both files are identical).
 It also adds systemd-boot to the boot loader and sets it as the default.